Usbac/borealis/docs/en/stdlib/date.md

-The standard object `Date` gives you multiple methods related with dates.
+The standard table `Date` gives you multiple methods related with dates.

 _All of the unix timestamps explained below are in (or expected to be given in) seconds._